 Even so, if your neighbors have decided to do (noisy) repairs at this particular moment, apologize for the inconveniences and move on.

 9. Stage your background

-Intermedia suggests that alongside managing the chaos, you should pick a suitable background in order to look professional during your video calls.
+If you’ve been wondering how to look professional during your video calls, Intermedia suggests that alongside managing the chaos, you should pick a suitable background.

 Make sure that there aren’t any inappropriate posters on the wall or any unfolded clothes behind you.

 People are curious creatures; they’ll notice what stands behind you.
 So make sure to provide a clean atmosphere with no distractions.